History of the Port of Tianjin

-Haihe River Ports
+Haihe river ports

 The lower course and estuary of the Haihe is the main stem of a large navigable basin, as well as the westernmost seashore of the North China Plain, making it an obvious location for a major navigational hub.
 The history of the Haihe ports follows this dual nature of being a hub of both inland and marine waterways, with routes changing according to political and natural changes.

-First records of port activity in the Haihe date from the late Eastern Han Dynasty, when Cao Cao built two canals connecting the Haihe to support his campaigns against the Wuhuan.
-It was, however, only after the completion of the first Grand Canal by Emperor Yang of the Sui Dynasty that the lower Haihe gained importance as a logistics hub, transporting southern grain to the army outposts of northeast China.
+First records of port activity in the Haihe date from the late Eastern Han dynasty, when Cao Cao built two canals connecting the Haihe to support his campaigns against the Wuhuan.
+It was, however, only after the completion of the first Grand Canal by Emperor Yang of the Sui dynasty that the lower Haihe gained importance as a logistics hub, transporting southern grain to the army outposts of northeast China.
 The same military necessity caused the Tang to establish the Sanhui Harbor (三会港口 (sānhuìgǎngkǒu, Triple Confluence Harbor)) as both a fluvial hub and a seaport at the confluence of the Yongji Canal (永濟渠), the Hutuo River (滹沱河) and the Luhe River (潞河), on modern day Junliangcheng (军粮成 (jūnliángchéng, army rations town)), a fact still preserved in the town's name.
 Sanhui Harbor served as a forward logistics base for the Tang's campaigns against the Khitans and Goguryeo, with coastal ships and canal barges transporting 500,000 dan of grain each year.

-In 960, the Haihe became the border between the Song Dynasty and the Liao Dynasty.
+In 960, the Haihe became the border between the Song dynasty and the Liao dynasty.
 The Haihe port became divided: the Song port was Nigu Harbor (泥沽海口) to the south of the Haihe, and the Liao port was at Junliangcheng, to the north.
 In 1043, the Yellow River had one of its frequent cataclysmic course changes, and until 1194 it took over the course of the Haihe.
 In that 150 years span, the enormous runoff of silt from the "Flowing Mud" caused a major change in the coastline: from its original position at Junliangcheng, the shoreline moved forward around 23 km to the present day line of Tanggu, Beitang and Gaoshaling.
 This led to the decline of Junliangcheng, and a new main port was established further upriver at Zhigu (直沽, now Tianjin city).